noahtalleyAFSP/2180-Video_Scribe_AISkill-POC/README.md

-  --face-model        Azure Face API person group ID for custom face recognition --peoples-list      Path to a JSON file containing people to identify in the video --emotions-list     Path to a JSON file containing emotions to detect in the video --fps               Frames per second to extract (default: 0.33) --segment-length    Length of video segments in seconds (default: 10)
+  --face-model        Azure Face API person group ID for custom face recognition --peoples-list      Path to a JSON file containing people to identify in the video --emotions-list     Path to a JSON file containing emotions to detect in the video --objects-list      Path to a JSON file containing objects to detect in the video --themes-list       Path to a JSON file containing themes to classify in the video --actions-list      Path to a JSON file containing actions to detect in the video --lens              Path to a JSON file containing a custom analysis lens --fps               Frames per second to extract (default: 0.33) --segment-length    Length of video segments in seconds (default: 10)
 ```